jadecodelab/appointment-app/README.md

 ## Future Improvements

-* Add authentication (login system)
+* Add edit/reschedule support
-* Integrate with voice assistant system
+* Add a day-view calendar for available and booked slots